the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/project/data_collection/spotify/_index.md

 ---
-title: 4.
-Spotify Data
+title: [Spotify Data]
 type: checkup
 ---
-# Do Now: Download your Spotify Data
+# Spotify
-*It is important that you don't put off this task, as the download request can take up to 30 days to be fulfulled.
+*It is important that you don't put off this task, as the download request can take up to 30 days to be fulfilled.
 You could end up without any data to work with!*

+---

+## Downloading Data

 [0] **Login.** Navigate to [spotify](https://open.spotify.com/) in your browser.
 Log in if necessary.